Lactose intolerance means your body can’t break down lactose (a sugar mainly found in milk).

 If your body doesn’t make enough lactase, you may develop symptoms of lactose intolerance.
 Lactose intolerance usually affects older children and adults because the level of lactase starts to decrease naturally as you get older.

 In the UK, around five in 100 people have lactose intolerance.
 It’s more common in countries where milk isn't part of the usual adult diet, such as South America, Africa and Asia.

-Having specific tests to diagnose lactose intolerance is uncommon.
-If there is uncertainty about your diagnosis, you may be referred to a specialist doctor for further tests.
-He or she may ask you to have one or more of the following.
+Having specific tests to diagnose if you have lactose intolerance is uncommon.
+However, if there is uncertainty about your diagnosis, your GP may refer you to have one or more of the following tests.